 - 5.1.4 Holidays on an Employee's Scheduled Work Day.
-An employee who is scheduled to work on a listed holiday, and who does not work due to illness or injury for which they would otherwise by eligible for sick leave, shall be entitled towill be paid eight (8) hours of holiday pay and shall must use general leave, or other appropriate paid/unpaid leave to make up any difference between the holiday and his or her regularlythe scheduled shift.
-An employee will not be paid for more than his or her regular day's pay for any holiday when he or shehours than scheduled when the employee does not work due to illness or injury. - Example 1: Employee P7 does not work any portion of his or her regularly scheduled shift on a holiday.
+An employee who is scheduled to work on a listed holiday, and who does not work will be paid eight (8) hours of holiday pay and must use appropriate leave to make up any difference between the holiday and the scheduled shift.
+An employee will not be paid for more hours than scheduled when the employee does not work. - Example 1: Employee P7 does not work any portion of his or her regularly scheduled shift on a holiday.
 Employee P7 will be paid eight (8) hours holiday pay and use four (4) hours of appropriate leave. - Example 2: Employee P8 works two (2) hours of his or her regular shift on a holiday.
-Employee P8 will be paid two (2) hours at time and one half, eight (8) hours holiday pay, and use (2) hours of appropriate leave.

-5.1.5 Holidays on an Employee's RDO
+Employee P8 will be paid two (2) hours at time and one half, eight (8) hours holiday pay, and use (2) hours of appropriate leave. - 5.1.5 Holidays on an Employee's RDO